violinmelody/PSPWave/README.md

 ### PSPWave vs wavezbg

-PSPWave is a modern alternative to wavezbg with a built-in PSP editor, advanced gradient modes, themes management, custom image-based wave backgrounds & option to change sidebar menu colours
+PSPWave is a modern alternative to wavezbg, developed from scratch with a built-in PSP editor, advanced gradient modes, themes management, custom image-based wave backgrounds & option to change sidebar menu colours